EricaLinaG/Emacsn/README.md

 add in any pre-defined server profiles or alternative invocations which apply.
 _Make uncomments lines beginning with `;;<profile>` from .emacs-profiles.el._

-Modify _~/.emacs-profiles.el_ to add new ones or change their names.
+Modify _.emacs-profiles.el_ to add new ones or change their names.

 Persist them by putting them back into [emacs-profiles-orig.el](https://github.com/EricaLinaG/Emacsn/blob/main/emacs-profiles-orig.el).
 This file is the basis for the next install of Emacsn.